nuwansh/url-fetcher/README.md

 url-fetcher
 ===========
-Easy way to retrieve images urls of a webpage
+Easy way to retrieve images urls of a webpage.

 Contributing to url-fetcher
 ===========